Puriice/cp372-PA-SS/docs/Canvas.md

 -   Does BMI related to Sleep disorder?
 -   Does quality of sleep affect sleep disorder?
 -   Which demographic has the most sleep disorder?
+-   Which variable has the most effect on quality of sleep?
+-   What consideration to be good quality_of_sleep?

 ## Key Stakeholders